Our mission is revolution

 We believe that you should never take the short road when the long road is where you need to be.
 There’s an easy way to do things and a right way to do things.
 We do things the right way.

 We walk the walk.

 Threespot has been a Certified B Corporation since 2015, a thing that few of our peers can claim.
 We’re not just paying lip-service to clients who are striving to make the world a better place, it means more to us than that.

 To us, being independent means having the freedom to not work for anyone that works against our beliefs or our other clients’ interests.
 We’re not part of some vast network of agencies so we’re not working against you when we’re working for you.

-Bill is in many respects Threespot’s handyman.
-Besides co-founding the firm in 1999, he serves as its President.
+Spurred by a mile-wide independent streak and a youthful enthusiasm to throw all his time and energy at changing the world, Bill co-founded Threespot on a brisk February afternoon in 1999.
+He now serves as its president, leading Threespot’s new-client business development efforts and company operations.
 He brings a broad knowledge of business, technology, design, and the industry to his management of client relationships and Threespot's financial, legal, human resources, and infrastructure matters.
 On top of all that, you can occasionally find him under a conference room chair fixing a broken caster.

 Bill is an active player in the Bureau of Digital agency owners’ community, and is a member of its Founders’ Club.
 A long, long time ago, he earned a bachelor’s degree in Russian from Williams College, which, who knows, may come in handy some day.Bill Barbot’s Twitter page